-Attachment B smelling the substance, etc. can be a critical point for that individual. keep in mind the unintended consequence of how a new treatment center might be impacted based on where MJ establishments are located.
-Think about the importance of proximity to a bus stop for treatment facilities as well.
-Family/friend of someone impacted by substance use - in recovery, using treatment services, using substances, Treatment provider, Medical professional I don't think avoidance is necessary if the patient is not in recovery for marijuana overuse. treatment facilities that see Pediatric patients I have not encountered location of marijuana establishments as a problem in treating Opioid Use Disorder or Alcoholism spankonin@saludclinic.org
+Attachment B

+smelling the keep in mind the

+substance, etc. unintended

+can be a critical consequence of

+point for that how a new

+individual. treatment center

+might be impacted

+based on where

+MJ

+establishments

+are located.
+Think

+about the

+importance of

+proximity to a bus

+stop for treatment

+facilities as well.

+Family/friend of I don't think treatment facilities I have not spankonin@saludclinic.org

+someone avoidance is that see Pediatric encountered

+impacted by necessary if the patients location of

+substance use - in patient is not in marijuana

+recovery, using recovery for establishments as

+treatment marijuana a problem in

+services, using overuse. treating Opioid

+substances, Use Disorder or

+Treatment Alcoholism

+provider, Medical

+professional